Marco-Maker/Planimation/README.md

 ## 🚀 How to Try the Project

-In the repository (specifically in the folder `Build/PlanimationDemo/`), you will find a **fully working demo** you can run directly without needing Unity.

 If you'd like to modify or extend the project, you can run it through Unity:

 1. Download and install Unity Hub: https://unity.com/unity-hub